IntelRealSense/realsense-ros/camera/README.md

         R200_AUTO_EXPOSURE_BOTTOM_EDGE (Must be set only if R200_LR_AUTO_EXPOSURE_ENABLED is enabled) R200_AUTO_EXPOSURE_LEFT_EDGE   (Must be set only if R200_LR_AUTO_EXPOSURE_ENABLED is enabled) R200_AUTO_EXPOSURE_RIGHT_EDGE  (Must be set only if R200_LR_AUTO_EXPOSURE_ENABLED is enabled)

-    Enable/Disable Stream:
-        ENABLE_DEPTH
-            Check or uncheck the option to disable/enable depth and infrared streams dynamically.
-            Note: Infrared streams will be enabled or disabled along with depth stream.

 Note: For Autoexposure EDGE parameters, max value will go only upto the bounds of the infrared image.
 E.g. For 320x240 infrared image, valid values are within 0-319 and 0-239)